nvinayvarma189/nvinayvarma189.github.io/content/til/mvcc-timeout-postgres.md

 ## What causes this issue?

-Imagine a Write statement is executed on a table in the master Postgresinstance when there is a running select query on the same table in the read replica instance, there are two options:
+Imagine a Write statement is executed on a table in the master Postgres instance when there is a running select query on the same table in the read replica instance, there are two options:

 1. Wait for the SELECT statement to be finished before applying the WAL record.
 In this case, the replication lag increases.